VBTI-development/onedl-mmdeploy/docs/en/04-supported-codebases/mmpretrain.md

 ______________________________________________________________________

 [MMPretrain](https://github.com/vbti-development/onedl-mmpretrain) aka `mmpretrain` is an open-source image classification toolbox based on PyTorch.
-It is a part of the [OpenMMLab](https://openmmlab.com) project.
+It is a part of the [OneDL Lab](https://github.com/vbti-development) project.

 ## Installation